Best Camping in Tennessee

 Abram’s Creek runs alongside the campground providing a restful soundtrack as the clear water babbles tirelessly by.
 The setting here on the creek bank is absolutely beautiful and you can use a hammock provided it is over your campsite’s footprint and has adequate padding so as not to damage any trees.

-Although you have the convenience of drinking water and flushing toilets, there are no showers or hookups at the campground.
+Although you have the convenience of drinking water and flushing toilets, there are no showers or electric hookups at the campground.
 There is a store with a limited selection of groceries and camping supplies, and a food and beverage service is available in the park.
 If you want to use firewood, you must buy what’s on sale in the park.

 Pets are welcome, but they must be kept on a leash at all times.
 You must also stick to designated pet-friendly trails when walking with your dog.

 You can make a reservation for a site up to six months in advance by calling (877) 444-6777.
 Sites cost $17.50 per night, and there are some discounts available for seniors.
+Other great alternatives in the park include Cades Cove campground and Great Look campground.

 Clarksville, Tennessee